The Cantos: XXXI–XLI (Eleven New Cantos)

 Thomas Jefferson, who was, in Pound's view, a new Sigismondo Pandolfo Malatesta.

 Published as Eleven New Cantos XXXI–XLI.
 New York: Farrar & Rinehart Inc., 1934.

 The first four cantos of this volume (Cantos XXXI–XXXIV) quote extensively from the letters of Thomas Jefferson, John Adams, and the diary of John Quincy Adams, to deal with the emergence of the fledgling United States.
 Canto XXXI opens with the Malatesta family motto Tempus loquendi, tempus tacendi ("a time to speak, a time to be silent") to link again Jefferson and Sigismundo as individuals and the Italian and American "rebirths" as historical movements.

 Canto XXXV contrasts the dynamism of Revolutionary America with the "general indefinite wobble" of the decaying aristocratic society of Mitteleuropa, the Austro-Hungarian empire.
-This canto contains some distinctly unpleasant expressions of anti-Semitic opinions.
+This canto contains some distinctly unpleasant expressions of antisemitic opinions.
 Canto XXXVI opens with a translation of Cavalcanti's canzone Donna mi pregha ("A lady asks me").
 This poem, a lyric meditation on the nature and philosophy of love, was a touchstone text for Pound.
 He saw it as an example of the post-Montsegur survival of the Provençal tradition of "clear song", precision of thought and language, and nonconformity of belief.
 The canto then continues with the figure of the 9th-century Irish philosopher and poet John Scotus Eriugena, who was an influence on the Cathars and whose writings were condemned as heretical in both the 11th and 13th centuries, and closes with the Italian poet Sordello.
 Canto XXXVII then returns to the period before the civil war in the United States with a portrait of the American President Martin Van Buren, focusing on the period he was vice-president to Andrew Jackson, who, following his repayment of the debt of the revolutionary war of independence, also ended the Second Bank of the United States in the so-called "Bank War" of 1829–1836.

 Canto XXXVIII opens with a quotation from Dante in which he rightly accuses the king of France Philip the Fair, of falsifying the coinage.
 The canto then turns to modern commerce and the arms trade.
 The canto has acquired a certain notoriety among scholars for its succinct account of C.H.
 Douglas's A+B Theorem, which spells out the basis of the Social Credit theory.
 Canto XXXIX returns to the island of Circe and the events before the voyage undertaken in the first canto and unfolds as a hymn to natural fertility and ritual sex.
 Canto XL is a diptych: the first section is dedicated to a summary of J. P. Morgan's fraudulent financial career; this is followed by another periplus, a condensed version of Hanno the Navigator's account of his voyage along the West coast of Africa.
 The collection ends with canto XLI balancing an account of Benito Mussolini during WWI and Thomas Jefferson in Paris, just before the French Revolution.